UNIT-Electronics-MX/unit_touchdot_s3/software/documentation/README.md

 ## Introduction

-Unit Lily S3 is a compact development board powered by the versatile ESP32-S3 chip, engineered for IoT, AI, and machine learning applications.
+Unit TouchDot S3 is a compact development board powered by the versatile ESP32-S3 chip, engineered for IoT, AI, and machine learning applications.
 Its design integrates the efficient ESP32-S3 Mini microcontroller—with low power consumption and an optional PSRAM configuration—to support both basic sensor projects and advanced prototypes.
 Additionally, the 3.3V power rail facilitates seamless connectivity with low-voltage components such as LilyPad and QWIIC sensors.

 ## Functional Description